How to Fibreglass a Roof

 With the felt roof or other roof covering removed inspect the wood underneath, if it’s sterling board, tongue and groove or plywood and it’s 18mm or above AND in a good rot free firm condition you can overboard it.
 The benefit of overboading is that it saves undue stresses to the roof rafters that can occur whilst stripping a flat roof, these stresses can crack plasterboard ceilings and covings that may sit underneath.

-A flat roof stripped, the plywood timber is in very good condition but is contaminated with Bitumen.
+A flat roof stripped - The plywood timber is in very good condition but is contaminated with Bitumen.
 This is an ideal candidate for over boarding with OSB3.
-Bitumen traces are a contaminant to fiberglass and must be completely covered.
+Bitumen traces are a contaminant to fibreglass and must be completely covered.

 When to replace a flat roof decking